-- Recommend western expansion of the WHEA boundary and introduction of a new DDO for Area 3 (west of Exhibition Street) to provide clear objectives and built form parameters to assess future development applications in relation to protecting primary views and visual dominance of the Dome from location 5A and 5C. - Recommend a new DDO for MUZ land within Area 3 west of Exhibition Street, to nominate a preferred maximum and mandatory maximum building heights on a site by site basis as determined by the detailed built form modelling.
+- Recommend introduction of a new DDO for Area 3 (west of Exhibition Street) to provide clear objectives and built form parameters to assess future development applications in relation to protecting primary views and visual dominance of the Dome from location 5A and 5C. - Recommend a new DDO for MUZ land within Area 3 west of Exhibition Street, to nominate a preferred maximum and mandatory maximum building heights on a site by site basis as determined by the detailed built form modelling.
 Include a series of objectives to apply to proposed future building which exceeds the preferred maximum building height (i.e. concealment height) to ensure it does not compete with or potentially create a continuous walls of building as a backdrop of the REB silhouette from key vantage points.